timekit-io/booking-js/README.md

 ⚠️ This is **version 2** of booking.js (currently in beta), the next iteration that supports the new projects model and uses App Widget Key for authentication.
 [Version 1 is still supported](https://github.com/timekit-io/booking-js/tree/master-v1).

-## Use cases

-You can use the widget in two different ways:

-1. For **non-developers** where the widget is coupled with a project configued in our UI admin panel.
-2. For **developers** where you can configure the widget on-the-fly in JavaScript for more control and flexibility.

-Create an account at [Timekit](https://admin.timekit.io) to get started!

 ## Documentation

-All documentation, guides and examples can be found on [our developer portal](https://developers.timekit.io/v2/docs/booking-js).
+All documentation, guides and examples can be found on [our developer portal](https://developers.timekit.io/v2/docs/booking-widget-v2).

 *This repo is mainly for community contributions, and the curious soul that would like to customize the widget.*